awsdocs/amazon-vpc-user-guide/doc_source/configure-your-vpc.md

 ## VPC sizing<a name="vpc-sizing"></a>

 Amazon VPC supports IPv4 and IPv6 addressing\.
-A VPC must have an IPv4 CIDR blocks\.
-You can optionally associate an IPv6 CIDR block with your VPC\.

 For more information about IP addressing, see [IP addressing](how-it-works.md#vpc-ip-addressing)\.

+A VPC must have an IPv4 CIDR block associated with it\.
+You can optionally associate multiple IPv4 CIDR blocks and multiple IPv6 CIDR blocks to your VPC\.

 **Topics**
 + [VPC sizing for IPv4](#vpc-sizing-ipv4)